skadistats/skadi/README.md

 Skadi parses [Dota 2](http://www.dota2.com) replay files.

 **This project does not yet use semantic versioning.
 There is no public/private API distinction at this point, though we are increasingly resisting changes to the main demo/streaming interface.
-For now, best to use skadi with some caution.
+For now, best to use Skadi with some caution.
 It may not be production ready.**

 The Wiki